Improving the Estimation of Lifetime Effects in A/B Testing via Treatment Locality: Variance Reduction: Information Sharing between Test Arms

-In this subsection, we present the variance lower bound of any unbiased estimator taking the SST structure into account, which reflects the intrinsic difficulty of conducting inference with SST. \begin{theorem}[Asymptotic Efficiency of Information-Sharing] Assume the treatment is SST with two test arms.
-If running mixed policy $\pi^{1/2}$ with initial distribution $\mu_{1/2}$, for any unbiased estimator of ATE $\vDelta$ with covariance matrix $\Sigma$, it holds $\Sigma_{\mathrm{IS}}\preceq T\Sigma$, where $\Sigma_{\mathrm{IS}}$ is defined in Theorem~\ref{thm: VR_two_arm}. \end{theorem} Theorem \ref{thm: CRB_IS} indicates that our estimator $\widehat \vDelta^\IS$ is asymptotically efficient.
+In this subsection, we show that IS, though intuitive and simple, is the optimal way to harness treatment locality for consistent A/B testing.
+Specifically, we present the variance lower bound of any unbiased estimator taking the SST structure into account, which reflects the intrinsic difficulty of A/B testing with SST. \begin{theorem}[Asymptotic Efficiency of Information-Sharing] Assume the treatment is SST with two test arms.
+If running mixed policy $\pi^{1/2}$ with initial distribution $\vmu_{1/2}$, for any unbiased estimator of ATE $\vDelta$ with covariance matrix $\Sigma$, it holds $\Sigma_{\mathrm{IS}}\preceq T\Sigma$, where $\Sigma_{\mathrm{IS}}$ is defined in Theorem~\ref{thm: VR_two_arm}. \end{theorem} Theorem \ref{thm: CRB_IS} indicates that our estimator $\widehat \vDelta^\IS$ is asymptotically efficient.
 While Theorem~\ref{thm: VR_two_arm} highlights that IS does not reduce the variance associated with the crucial state $s^1$, Theorem \ref{thm: CRB_IS} affirms that this variance is, in fact, optimal and fundamental.